ryanRfox/bitshares-core/worker-proposals/core_team-budget-2018.md

 | Escrow and Remittance (BBF)      |       $3,000 |
 | **TOTAL TOOLS BUDGET (MONTHLY)** |   **$5,000** |

-Select Core Team will meet prior to each of the scheduled DevCon events for team building, in person collaboration and presentation preparation.
-The Core Team will participate in conference events in constructive ways.
-A budget for Conference participation is provided in _Table 4_ below.
+Select Core Team members intend to meet prior to each of the scheduled DevCon events for team building, in person collaboration and presentation preparation.
+The Core Team intend to participate in conference sessions toward a better understanding of the BitShares Core functionality.
+A not-to- exceed budget for Conference participation is provided in _Table 4_ below.

 **Table 4.
 Conference Budget (One-Time)**